MIRI Coronagraphic Imaging Target Acquisition

 Figure 1.
 Footprints of the coronagraphs on the MIRI imager focal plane

-There are 4 TA filters available for MIRI: F560W, F1000W, F1500W and a neutral density filter FND (which is required for TA in the case of very bright sources to avoid saturating the subarrays; see MIRI Coronagraphic Recommended Strategies).
+There are four acquisition filters available for MIRI TA: F560W, F1000W, F1500W and a neutral density filter FND (which is needed for TA in the case of very bright sources; see MIRI Coronagraphic Recommended Strategies).

-Spacecraft roll orientations during a given visibility period are very restricted, so the observer is allowed to select which of 4 locations within the coronagraphic subarray to perform the TA.
+Due to the fact that spacecraft roll orientations during a given visibility period are very restricted, the observer is allowed to select which of the four locations within the coronagraphic subarray to perform the target acquisition (TA).
 They will also have the option to repeat the entire observation, but with the TA performed within a region of the subarray that is diagonally opposed to the original TA (i.e,. a SECOND EXPOSURE).
-This ability enables the observer to mitigate against the effect of latency
+This ability enables the observer to mitigate against the effect of latency due to the acquisition of successive images.

 Temporary Restrictions on MIRI coronagraphic observations

-Commissioning of the coronagraphs revealed some issues that will affect proposers; for details see MIRI Instrument Features and Caveats.
+Commissioning of the coronagraphs revealed some issues that affect proposers; for details see MIRI Known Issues.

 • The PSF for the TA filters shows some asymmetry for some combinations of coronagraph and TA filter.